Last updated: October 25, 2023

 We use your personal information to: (a) provide you the Services that you request; (b) improve the quality of experience you receive when you interact with our websites, Applications and Services; (c) send you administrative email notifications, such as security, support, and maintenance advisories; and (d) respond to your inquiries.

-When you use the Applications and Services, we will share your Sudo information with those third parties designated by you in order to facilitate the services you are using.
+When you use the Applications and Services, we will share your Sudo information with those third parties designated by you to facilitate the services you are using.
 For example, if you send an email from a Sudo, your Sudo email address is sent to the receiving email server as part of delivering the email.

 We may disclose information if we have a good faith belief that such disclosure is necessary a) to comply with relevant laws and lawful requests by public authorities, including to meet national security or law enforcement requirements; b) to protect the rights and property of Anonyome Labs, Inc. and/or c) to protect users of the websites, Services and Applications.
 We refer to this as “anonymity with recourse”.

 If you chose to provide your legal identity information to use Virtual Cards, we use that information to verify your legal identity.
 This requires that we share that information with a third-party service provider, IDology, to perform the identity verification.
 We may share your legal identity information with our issuing bank partners as required by local and/or federal banking regulatory requirements.
 We will share your legal identity information with law enforcement agencies in response to a proper and lawful request, such as a subpoena or search warrant.
 We will not use your legal identity information to communicate with you, nor will we ever sell that information to a third party.
 In addition, the contents of your Virtual Cards related support requests may be shared with our issuing bank partners, as required by their quality control processes.
 Our issuing bank partners will retain this information for five years.